Global Natural Gas Engine Market: Size, Trends, Drivers & Forecast (2026–2035)

 List of Tables & Figures

-Global Natural Gas Engine Market Overview
+Global Natural Gas Engine Market Size

 The global natural gas engine market is expanding steadily as industries, utilities and transport fleets worldwide pursue cleaner, more flexible energy solutions.
 As of 2024, natural gas provided about 23% of total global primary energy consumption, with demand continuing to rise due to its lower carbon intensity compared with coal and oil.
 Global natural gas production reached nearly 4.1 trillion cubic meters, up by over 2% from the previous year, supported by capacity expansion in the US, Russia and Qatar.
 This steady supply is fueling broader use of natural gas engines across distributed power generation, combined heat and power (CHP), industrial operations and heavy-duty transportation.